 A lion cut is the fur style given to long-haired cats where the body of the cat is clipped nearly down to the skin.
-There are a few variations on the cut, but the basic look leaves the cat with very short fur on his body and legs, while his face, neck and most if not all of his tail are left alone.
+There are a few variations of the cut, but the basic look leaves the cat with very short fur on their body and legs, while the face, neck, and most, if not all, of their tail are left alone.

 Variations on the Lion Cut